-ORBCOMM, which was acquired in 2022 by GI Partners, a private equity firm, also provides commercial services using a fleet of LEO satellites.
+ORBCOMM also provides commercial services using a fleet of LEO satellites.
 Like Globalstar, ORBCOMM's network also has a "bent pipe" architecture, which constrains its real-time coverage area.
 ORBCOMM's principal focus is low-cost data and IoT services, where it directly competes with our IoT offerings.
 Because a ground station may not be within view of a satellite, ORBCOMM's services may have a significant amount of latency, which may limit their use in some mission-critical applications.
-It does not offer voice service or high-speed data services.
+ORBCOMM does not offer voice service or high-speed data services.

 We also compete with regional mobile satellite communications services in several geographic markets.
-In these cases, the majority of our competitors' customers require regional, not global, mobile voice and data services, so our competitors may present a viable alternative to our services.
+In these cases, the majority of our competitors' customers only require regional, not global, mobile voice and data services, so our competitors may present a viable alternative to our services.
 All of these regional competitors operate or plan to operate GEO satellites.
 Our regional mobile satellite services competitors currently include Thuraya, principally in Europe, the Middle East, Africa, Australia and several countries in Asia.

-In addition, there are a number of new entrants to the mobile satellite services industry, including Starlink and OneWeb, with varying constellation designs and business models, primarily providing commodity broadband services similar to existing GEO-based fixed satellite services operators.
-New entrants face significant challenges, including the cost and difficulty associated with obtaining spectrum licenses and successfully building and launching a satellite network.
-In addition to cost, there is a significant amount of lead time associated with obtaining the required licenses, building and launching the satellite constellation, and deploying the ground network technology.
-While many new entrants have announced Ka and Ku-band operations and business plans that are different from, and even complementary to, Iridium's L-band services, some may in the future provide services that compete with us.
+In addition, there are a number of more recent entrants to the mobile satellite services industry, including Starlink and OneWeb, with varying constellation designs and business models.
+These newer entrants are primarily focused on commodity broadband services, where Iridium often operates as a companion service.
+We also see some of these companies investing in direct-to-device services that in the future may increase competition for products Iridium is offering or plans to offer.